- Vitamin A (100% as beta-carotene)

 Chromium is an essential trace mineral that supports a variety of normal body functions, especially blood sugar regulation.* Its benefits are not yet widely known since it wasn’t acknowledged as a required nutrient until 1977.
 Chromium exists in many natural foods including brewer’s yeast, meats, potatoes, cheese, molasses, spices, whole grains, and fresh fruits and vegetables.

-- Helps insulin transport glucose into cells, where it can be used for energy
+- Creates energy, by helping insulin transport glucose into cells, where it can be used for fuel*

 Fish Oil from Salmon

 Salmon oil provides one of the highest quality sources of healthy omega-3 fatty acids.
-Rich in both EPA and DHA fatty acids, salmon oil reduces inflammation throughout the body and therefore contributes to overall health.
-It’s one of the most important supplements for cardiovascular health, as well.
+Rich in both EPA and DHA fatty acids, salmon oil helps maintain a healthy inflammation response throughout the body and therefore contributes to overall health.*

 Fish oil from salmon